It is an enzyme used in the body to break down fats in food so that they can be absorbed.

-Blood tests for lipase can be used to help investigate and diagnose acute pancreatitis and other disorders of the pancreas.
+Blood tests for lipase can help investigate and diagnose acute pancreatitis and other pancreas disorders.
 The measured serum lipase values may vary according to the method of analysis.

-Lipase can also help in the breakdown of fats into lipids in those undergoing pancreatic enzyme replacement therapy (PERT).
-It is a key component in Sollpura (Liprotamase).
+Lipase can also help break down fats into lipids in those undergoing pancreatic enzyme replacement therapy (PERT).
+It is a critical component in Sollpura (Liprotamase).

-Lipases fulfill important functions in human practices, as old as the fermentation of yogurt and cheese.
-However, lipases are also being exploited as economic and versatile catalysts to degrade lipids in more modern applications.
+Lipases fulfill essential functions in human practices, as old as the fermentation of yogurt and cheese.
+However, lipases are exploited as economic and versatile catalysts to degrade lipids in more modern applications.

-For example, a biotechnology company has brought to the market the recombinant lipase enzymes for use in applications such as baking, laundry detergents and even as biocatalysts in alternative energy strategies to convert vegetable oil into fuel.
+For example, a biotechnology company has brought recombinant lipase enzymes to the market for applications such as baking, laundry detergents, and even as biocatalysts in alternative energy strategies to convert vegetable oil into fuel.